programminghistorian/jekyll/en/lessons/finding-places-world-historical-gazetteer.md

 You will be taken to a new screen that asks you to match the place names in your TSV file with records in the WHG.
 You will be given a choice of potential matches on the right hand side of the screen.
 Hover over them and they will appear as green flashes on the map illustration screen.
 Your options are “closeMatch” or “no match”.
 You can only have one closeMatch per place so choose the one from the reconciliation area that best describes your place in question.
 It is also possible that none of the suggested matches are correct, and in that case select “no match”.

->>> The more information you put into the LP-TSV format, such as country codes, the easier it will be to make these matches.
+> The more information you put into the LP-TSV format, such as country codes, the easier it will be to make these matches.
 The associated information from the LP-TSV upload will appear on the left hand side of the reconciliation screen to help you understand all of the information provided on the right hand side.
 If you are building your own dataset, it is worth taking the time to add a country codes (ccodes) column into the file you upload as well as aat type with the corresponding type (e.g. settlement, state, country).

 Given the bare-bones nature of this upload, it will be a little harder to reconcile these matches.
 All of the results should originate from the countries that made up the former Soviet Union: Russia, Ukraine, Belarus, Estonia, Latvia, Lithuania, Moldova, Armenia, Azerbaijan, Georgia, Uzbekistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan.
 To see this in action, let's start the reconciliation process.
 Our first review is for Jelabuga.
 It is indeed a close match for Yelabuga, which we note is a variant of Yelabuga being listed as "Jelabuga@de," confirming that Jelabuga is the German language variant of Yelabuga.
 We will select "closeMatch" and then "save," which will advance us to the next item for review.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER8.JPG" caption="Figure 9: closeMatch" %}

 The next location for review is Keller.
-We can tell that this example is no match because the suggested match is a place in Italy.
-As our data only concerns places in the former Soviet Union, we can save no match and quickly move on.
+We can tell that this example is "no match" because the suggested match is a place in Italy.
+As our data only concerns places in the former Soviet Union, we can save "no match" and quickly move on.
 Note that if you realize you've made a mistake, you can go back one previous save by pressing the "Undo last save" button on the top left of the "Reconciliation Review" screen.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER9.JPG" caption="Figure 10: No Match" %}